Skip to content

 The trap: lead quality

-The real number you should track over time isn’t ROI on leads.
-It’s ROI on closed revenue per channel.
+The real number you should track over time isn’t return on leads.
+It’s return on closed revenue per channel.
 Some channels send you junk.
 Some send you gold.
 The data will tell you in 60 days flat.

 If you want to start tracking this Monday morning, here’s what we do for clients:

-- Review every Friday for 10 minutes.
+4. Review every Friday for 10 minutes.
 Sum the closed column by source.
 Divide by spend.
-You have your ROI.
+You have your return per channel.

 That’s the system.
 It costs maybe $50/mo in tools.
 It will completely change how you spend marketing dollars within a quarter.